 Garth Bray is a member of the Firm’s Mergers and Acquisitions and Private Equity Groups and has extensive experience in complex cross-border M&A, joint venture and capital markets transactions.
 He has been based in Asia since 2009 and focuses on matters arising out of our Tokyo, Beijing and Hong Kong offices.

-Mr. Bray has acted on various matters for the Alibaba Group and its financial services affiliate, Ant Financial, as well as certain Alibaba founders.
+Mr. Bray has acted on various matters for Alibaba and Ant Financial, as well as certain Alibaba founders.
 He has handled private equity and principal investment assignments for the Canada Pension Plan Investment Board, MBK Partners, Aquiline Capital, the Ontario Teachers’ Pension Plan, Lightyear and Silver Lake Partners.